vide-infini/vide-infini/README.md

-## ⋆.ೃ࿔*:･  vide  /  maduca
+## ⋆.ೃ࿔*:･  vide

-hello my name is vide or maduca, i am seventeen, pronouns are he him but close friends can call me she her
+hello my name is vide, i am seventeen, pronouns are he him but close friends can call me she her

 > i really like sukugo, yuji, and gojo . i am also autistic. i am brazilian but can speak english